stummjr/doc.scrapinghub.com/autoscraping.rst

 Right now, annotating jobs are limited by number of pages (1000 by default).
 This is a very important mechanism in order to avoid infinite crawling loop traps under certain conditions.
-The normal jobs are also limited, but in a different way, which consist on checking the number of items extracted each hour.
-And if this count does not accomplish a given threshold, then the job will be automatically stopped.
+The normal jobs are also limited, but in a different way, which consist on checking the number of items extracted each fixed period of time.
+And if this count does not reach a given threshold, then the job will be automatically stopped with status ``slybot_fewitems_scraped``.
+See `Job outcomes`_ for details.

 Because of this reason, usually you will get much more crawled pages in a normal job than in the annotating job.
 So you can discover that there are some items not extracted or not correctly extracted in a normal job, but you can't annotate it because it was not